MobilePayDev/MobilePayDev.github.io/docs/app-payments/transition-to-one-platform.md

 The new [Vipps MobilePay Webhooks API](https://developer.vippsmobilepay.com/api/webhooks/) will support webhooks on partner level or merchant sales unit level.
 This means that partners can register one webhook for all their merchants or a webhook for each individual sales unit.
 Merchants has to register webhooks for each of their sales units individually.
 A sales unit is equal to a payment point.

 #### Webhook Events
 The new [Vipps MobilePay Webhooks API](https://developer.vippsmobilepay.com/api/webhooks/) will contain different [events](https://developer.vippsmobilepay.com/docs/APIs/webhooks-api/events/).
 When registering new webhooks you will be able to choose between the [existing MobilePay events](https://developer.mobilepay.dk/docs/app-payments/webhooks#available-webhook-events) and the [new Vipps MobilePay events](https://developer.vippsmobilepay.com/docs/APIs/webhooks-api/events/).
-Documentation for this will come soon.

 Neither the existing or new webhook API's will support `paymentpoint.activated` and `transfer.succeeded` events.